 What is the rate per gallon?

-The recommended application rate is 1 teaspoon/2 gal of water, with 3 teaspoons of a good quality NIS (non-ionic surfactant).
+The recommended application rate for hand-held or backpack sprayers is 1 teaspoon/2 gal of water, with 3 teaspoons of a good quality NIS (non-ionic surfactant).

 What makes Tenacity different than other currently used turf herbicides?

 Tenacity is a selective, systemic herbicide that features a mode of action for pre- and post-emergence grass and broadleaf weed control in several cool- and warm-season turf species—like keeping bentgrass out of your rough.
-Tenacity can also be applied on established or newly seeded turf.
+Tenacity can also be applied on established or newly seeded labeled turfgrass species.

 What is the active ingredient in Tenacity herbicide?